FILING FOR DISABILITY BENEFITS IN CALIFORNIA

 Remember, if you are filing for SSDI and SSI benefits in California, then we can represent you.
 Additionally, if you are denied by the SSA at the initial level, we will file an appeal.
 Likewise, if your case receives a denial at the second phase of appeal, then we will request a hearing for you.
 Prior to your hearing, we will also prepare you to testify at your day in court.

-One of the main reasons to hire an attorney is so that you have a professional with experience to help you at the hearing.
-Your attorney can explain what is going to happen at the hearing.
-Also, your attorney can prepare you so that you know how to answer the questions the judge will ask you at your hearing.
+One of the main reasons to hire an attorney is to have a lawyer help you at your hearing.
+For example, your attorney can explain what is going to happen at the hearing.
+Also, your attorney can prepare you so that you know how to testify.
+Also, your attorney can give you a good idea about what questions the judge will ask at your hearing.

-For example, we will review the judge’s questions.
-Next, we will help you know how to answer those questions.
-Additionally, find out more here about what questions the judge will ask at the hearing.
-Likewise, we will help you prepare your answers about your physical and mental conditions.
+You should prepare for your hearing.
+Additionally, you can find out more about what questions the judge will ask at the hearing.
+Likewise, you should hire us.
+Because we will help you prepare your answers about your medical conditions.
 Let us help you win your SSD and SSI case.
-If you need help filing for benefits in California, then contact Cannon Disability Law today.
+If you need help filing for benefits in California, then contact us today.